hespanha/cmextools/README.md

 	  >	         new API.
 You can find more information about this at:
 	  >	         http://www.mathworks.com/help/matlab/matlab_external/upgrading-mex-files-to-use-64-bit-api.html.

+	  For this to work you need to have Xcode installed, which you can download from https://developer.apple.com/xcode/

+	  Tested for *Matlab R2017a* and *Xcode 9.3.1*

 	* In linux, `mex` should be configured to use `gcc` for C language compilation.
 To verify that this is so, type at the *Matlab*
 	  prompt: